 Thank you posthumously to all members of the military who have lost their lives for public safety, and to all of their loved ones who must deal with the challenges accompanying that honorable sacrifice.

-While not a warrior in the militaristic sense, as a responsible entertainer, I sometimes operate as an informational warrior who understands that sometimes the “pen is mightier than the sword”.
+While not a warrior in the militaristic sense, as a responsible artist, I sometimes operate as an informational warrior who understands that sometimes the “pen is mightier than the sword”.

-I try to maximally responsibly risk my safety to challenge powerfully dominant conventional wisdom that superficially forms the image of public safety, while it demonstrates the opposite to primarily serve relatively powerful self-interests.
+I try to maximally responsibly risk my safety to challenge powerfully dominant conventional wisdom that superficially leads to the image of public safety, while it demonstrates the opposite to primarily serve relatively powerful self-interests.

-While logic can be abused via the ‘partial truth = whole truth’ scam, and that abuse must obviously be maximally negated, logic is the only path towards mutually peaceful understanding.
+While logic can be abused via the ‘partial truth = whole truth’ scam, and that abuse must obviously be maximally negated, logic is the only path towards a genuinely peaceful mutual understanding.
 Otherwise, persuasion must be achieved by some form of brute force (euphemized or not).
+In other words, irrationality is unavoidably the weaponizing of meaning against genuine peace.

 When language is unclear, so inevitably too is law, and that is a horrible fundamental problem still being completely publicly ignored, at least for all intents and purposes.